chef/chef-web-docs/chef_master/source/ruby.rst

 -----------------------------------------------------
 Use ``node.default`` (or maybe ``node.override``) instead of ``node.set`` because ``node.set`` is an alias for ``node.normal``.
 Normal data is persisted on the node object.
 Therefore, using ``node.set`` will persist data in the node object.
 If the code that uses ``node.set`` is later removed, if that data has already been set on the node, it will remain.

-Default and override attributes are cleared at the start of the Chef Infra Client run, and are then rebuilt as part of the run based on the code in the cookbooks and recipes at that time.
+Default and override attributes are cleared at the start of a Chef Infra Client run, and are then rebuilt as part of the run based on the code in the cookbooks and recipes at that time.

 ``node.set`` (and ``node.normal``) should only be used to do something like generate a password for a database on the first Chef Infra Client run, after which it's remembered (instead of persisted).
 Even this case should be avoided, as using a data bag is the recommended way to store this type of data.